CodewithKisha/CssFlipImageAnimation/README.md

 # CssFlipImageAnimation
-An animation hover effect with Css3
+An animation hover effect built with html and css.